10TH APRIL 2025

 HAVE YOU HEARD OF DINARA?

-Being included in the New East programme at Barbican in 2018 among just 5 or so films that had to represent pioneering (and less known) Russian cinema, basing off its monumental Soviet heritage (let's decide together here that by Russian I mean a geographical country only and not its bigger meaning).
-Alongside the generational musts as Balabanov's Brother (1997) that represented realities of St. Petersburg of the 90s and the scandalous theatre-play-turned-film The Student (2016).
-This programme also screened Boys (1983), a feature film directed by Dinara Asanova, that portrays the 80s in Soviet Russia and a social drama following a number of troubled boys that instead of a juvenile detention centre have been given a second chance for a normal life under the leadership of Pavel Vasiliyevich (a head of the summer camp that these boys were sent off to).
+Being included in the New East programme at Barbican in 2018 among just 5 or so films that had to represent pioneering (and less known) Russian cinema, basing off its monumental Soviet heritage (let's decide together here that by Russian I mean a geographical place and not the ethnic group).
+Alongside the generational musts as Balabanov's Brother (1997) that represented realities of St. Petersburg of the 1990s and the scandalous theatre-play-turned-film The Student(2016).
+This programme also screened Boys (1983), a feature drama directed by Dinara Asanova.
+The film portrays the 1980s in Soviet Russia and is a social drama following a number of troubled boys that instead of a juvenile detention centre are given a second chance for a normal life under the leadership of the summer camp director Pavel Vasiliyevich.
 Boys (1983) is one of the last films in Asanova's unpredictably short career and appears as the brightest for foreign critics.
 The film director masterfully switches between the fictional story and some documentary footage.
 No wonder this film was the choice for the programme, focusing as it seemed on boyhood in Russia.

 FILMS METIONED: